millerii/rpi-temp-logger/README.md

 ----

-DS1820 temperature sensors are emulated to locate in same folder with .py -file *[Because I dont't have sensors nor connected right now in my RaspberryPi]* in `./sys/bus/w1/devices/yy-xxxxxxxxxxxx/` -folder, where 'yy' is sensors family code and xxx is unique adress name.
+DS1820 temperature sensors are emulated to locate in same folder with .py -file *[because I dont't have sensors nor connected right now in my RaspberryPi]* in `./sys/bus/w1/devices/yy-xxxxxxxxxxxx/` -folder, where 'yy' is sensors family code and xxx is unique adress name.
 DS1820 and DS18S20 yy = 10, DS18B20 yy = 28 and DS1822 yy = 22.
 *[I'm not however sure does code work other than DS1820 or 18S20*]